practicalli/clojure/designing-data-structures/with-maps.md

 <!--endsec-->

 > **Note** Define a starwars characters, eg. luke skywalker, jarjar binks.
-The starwars character should include a name and a skill (it doesnt matter what these are).
+The starwars character should include a name and a skill (it doesn't matter what these are).

 > Use the 'get' function to return the value of a given key, eg. name.
 Use keyworks to return a given value if you used keywords for the map keys.